Terms and Conditions

 1. DEFINITIONS

-1.1 In these Terms and Conditions, “the Customer” means the person, firm, or entity commissioning the services of The Graphics Garden (“the Designer”).
+1.1 In these Terms and Conditions, “Client” means the person, business, or organisation that commissions work from The Graphics Garden (“Designer”).

 2. ACCEPTANCE OF WORK